 Now that you get a clear picture, it’s not a matter of her wanting to go or not, it is just her life does not support the college life.
-Big celebrity kids usually just assigns a tutor to come at their homes to teach them whatever they need whether it’s business or not.
+Big celebrity kids usually just assign a tutor to come to their homes to teach them whatever they need whether it’s business or not.

 The beauty attended two schools respectively Sierra Canyon School and then she was transferred to Laurel Springs School in Ojai, California.
 These are ones of the best schools in California.

 Jenner could not finish her high school by attending school but at the very near end, she was homeschooled for the rest of it till she officially graduated.
 Kris Jenner, 62, threw a heavy celebration for her youngest daughter to the big milestone that Kylie had achieved.

 We have been watching Kylie ever since she was like what?
 1, 2, 4 or depends if you are really a fan of hers since the beginning.

 Kylie has always been ambitious and she has done some big pretty moves to get where she is right now.
 Only Kourtney Kardashian, 38, went to college who attended the University of Arizona with a major in theater arts and a minor in Spanish.
 What a good approach.
 But when we leave the sisters alone, we see that Rob Kardashian also graduated in 2009 from the University of Southern California’s Marshall School of Business.

 According to the interview that she had with the Interview magazine she expressed her goals in life.

 “I just really want to be a businesswoman.” said young Jenner.